bbauska/UC-Davis-Data-Manipulation-in-JS/README.md

 should be getting our formdata and doing everything we need to do.
 The next thing we need to do is show the correct message or a success message and we&apos;ll have to modify our display message function a little bit for that.
-And we&apos;ll do that in the next video.
+And we&apos;ll do that in the next video.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch4-23">4.23 Updated DisplayMessage() Function (7:05)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->